-Congress instituted the Diversity Immigrant Visa Program in 1990, which allocates up to 55,000 visas annually for foreign applicants from countries with low immigration rates to the US.
-The entries are selected at random by a computerized system.
-Those selected receive Diversity Visas (DVs) which allow individuals and their immediate families (spouses and unmarried children under the age of 21) to immigrate to America.
+The Diversity Immigrant Visa Program was established by Congress in 1990 to allocate up to 55,000 visas annually to foreign applicants from countries with low immigration rates to the United States.
+Through a computerized system, entries are randomly selected, and those chosen receive Diversity Visas (DVs), enabling them and their immediate families (spouses and unmarried children under 21) to immigrate to the U.S.

-The program is run by the U.S. Department of State, and applications should be submitted electronically on the Diversity Visa Lottery page of the State Department's website.
-The entry period is generally sometime between October and December of each year, and it is free to file an entry application.
-Winners will be notified by mail, and all applicants can check their entry status on the State Department Diversity Visa website.
+The program is administered by the U.S. Department of State, and applicants are required to submit their applications electronically on the Diversity Visa Lottery page of the State Department's website.
+The entry period typically occurs between October and December each year, and there is no fee for submitting an entry application.
+Winners are notified by mail, and all applicants can check their entry status on the State Department's Diversity Visa website.

-Note: Read the Lottery Instructions very carefully before applying as the requirements and application material details are both stringent and complex.
+It is crucial to carefully read the Lottery Instructions before applying, as the requirements and application materials are stringent and complex.